miladkhanlou/Olympic-data-pipeline/tokyo-olympic-dataengineering-dataset/Project_overview.md

 1. **Gather Information about the Olympic Data:**
    - Access the public GitHub repository containing the raw Olympic data.
-   - Clone or download the data repository from GitHub to your local environment.
+   - Clone or download the data repository from GitHub to my local environment.

 2. **Understand the Data:**
    - Explore the data structure, columns, and format.